CiaranWelsh/binance-algo-trading-rs/resources/binance-spot-api-docs-master/testnet/web-socket-api.md

 * Current API rate limits can be queried using the [`exchangeInfo`](#exchange-information) request.
 * There are multiple rate limit types across multiple intervals.
-* Responses can indicate current rate limit status in the optional `rateLimits` field.
+* Responses can indicate current rate limit status in the optional `rate_limits` field.
 * Requests fail with status `429` when order rate limits or request rate limits are violated.

 ### How to interpret rate limits